Mark Stockwell: Life after swimming

 Stockwell married American swimmer Tracy Caulkins, a three-time Olympic gold medallist, in 1991 in her hometown of Nashville, Tennessee.
 The couple live in Brisbane with their five children.
 He received an Australian Sports Medal for his swimming achievements in 2000, and was inducted into the Queensland Sport Hall of Fame in 2009.

 Stockwell is the managing director of the family-owned and Queensland-based property development, investment, and management firm, W. A. Stockwell Pty Ltd. He and his brother-in-law Mike Kelso are co-owners of the company that was established as a construction firm by his parents more than sixty years prior.
 The firm has had successful development ventures in residential, leisure, retail, commercial, and industrial property, and has undertaken a phased AU$350 million residential development in Brisbane's West End.
 He and his family members were included among the 14 new entrants on the 2014 "Rich List," with a combined estimated net worth of AU$101 million.

 Stockwell serves on the board of directors of the Australian Sports Commission, and is the deputy chairman of the board.
 He is also the chairman of the Australian Sports Foundation, a non-profit company that raises money for Australian sport projects.
 He previously served as the chairman of the Gold Coast 2018 Commonwealth Games Organising Committee, having led the committee through its successful application process, but was sacked by Campbell Newman.
-He is the chairman of Trade and Investment Queensland, the Queensland state government's foreign investment and export program, and a former national boardmember and Queensland division past president of the Property Council of Australia.
+He is a former chairman of Trade and Investment Queensland, the Queensland state government's foreign investment and export program, and a former national board member and Queensland division past president of the Property Council of Australia.

 Stockwell is the past chairman and a trustee of the St Laurence's Old Boys' Foundation, which funds need-based scholarships for boys whose families cannot otherwise afford the tuition and fees at his alma mater, St Laurence's College.
 He is a Trustee of the Stockwell Foundation, a charitable organisation established by him and his wife to benefit at-risk children.

 Stockwell ran in the election for the presidency of the Australian Olympic Committee, in the race to succeed John Coates in April 2022, but lost to Ian Chesterman.